Kunitachi District

 “You’re telling me.”

-“Definitely the strong silent type,” said Chadwick, after he left, “I like that model.
-They’re so rare.”
+“Definitely the strong silent type,” said Chadwick, after he left, “I like that model.”

 The days went by in easy pieces.

-On the eve of the May transfer call-outs, Thackeray lay on his bunk and mused over uneasy feelings of trepidation and expectation.
+On the eve of the May transfer call-outs, Thackeray lay on his bunk and mused over an uneasy feeling of trepidation and expectation.
 It all seemed like a roll of the dice from his point of view, and the odds ran out in the long run.
-He had been here six months, almost seven.
+He had been there six months, almost seven.
 A transfer was inevitable.
-It wouldn’t be hard leaving Senzoku, he thought.
+It wouldn’t be hard leaving Senzoku.
 It would be the natural thing to do.
 Like going on a mission.

 “But it’s not so bad,” he liked to say.

-President Matsuoka, Thackeray’s branch president in the MTC, once recalled how he’d gotten down on his knees and said, “Lord, it was your idea to send me to Japan as a mission president.
-So tell what to do.
-Get me out of this mess—”
+President Matsuoka, Thackeray’s branch president in the MTC, once told them how he’d gotten down on his knees and said, “Lord, it was your idea to send me to Japan.
+So get me out of this mess—”

-He didn’t know why.
-Anyway, he was pretty much enjoying his mission—so far.
+Anyway, by now he was pretty much enjoying his mission.
 Bennett was gone, and Peterson had become almost tolerable in the end.
 Almost.
 But it didn’t matter anymore.
-His companion was just someone who happened to be in his general vicinity twenty-four hours a day, and “the work” was, well, work.
+His companion was merely someone who happened to be in his general vicinity twenty-four hours a day.
+And “the work” was, well, work.
 Apathy worried him.
-Missionaries didn’t leave memories behind, just temporary voids, soon again filled.
+Missionaries didn’t leave memories behind, only temporary voids that were soon filled.
 Except for Chadwick and McGowan, he didn’t care if anybody remembered him or not.

 “Well?” said Thackeray.

 “What?” teased Chadwick.
-“Oh, of course—” He brought the paper down in front of his face and squinted at his writing.
+“Oh, of course—” He squinted at his writing.
 “Well, me and the redhead are still together.”

 McGowan ran his hand through his matted, rusty hair and grinned.

 “And Cantwell has a new co-senior.
-One Elder Jeffrey Naylor.”
+One Jeffrey Naylor Choro.”

 Cantwell seemed unperturbed.
 He picked up his towel and went into the bathroom.